-Sustainability for the City of Norwood Payneham & St Peters is based on achieving economic, environmental, social and cultural growth without irreversibly exhausting the environmental systems which support that growth.
+Sustainability for the City of Norwood Payneham & St Peters, is based on achieving economic, environmental, social and cultural growth without irreversibly exhausting the environmental systems which support that growth.
 In practice, this means integrated decision-making which generates mutually beneficial economic, social, cultural and environmental outcomes wherever possible.

-As it applies to our City, sustainability is also about:
+As it applies to the City of Norwood Payneham & St Peters, sustainability is also about:

-- Thinking long term by planning for future generations; - Having vision with a focus on the preferred future; and - Fostering our individuality and what it is that makes our City unique.
+- thinking long term by planning for future generations; - having vision with a focus on the preferred future; and - fostering our individuality and what it is that actually makes the City unique.